Trevor Bayne Went From Young NASCAR Sensation to Out of the Sport in Just 8 Years

 Wood Brothers Racing is one of the most revered names in NASCAR because of the team’s rich history in the sport.
 However, they came into the 2011 season winless in a decade in the NASCAR Cup Series.
 That slump would end at the season-opening Daytona 500, although it took overtime to do it.

-Trevor Byrne went from winning the 2011 Daytona 500 one week to nothing better than 17th place the next seven weeks, but his luck got worse from there.
+Trevor Bayne went from winning the 2011 Daytona 500 one week to nothing better than 17th place the next seven weeks.
+His luck got worse from there.
 After an April race in the Xfinity Series in Nashville, Bayne was hospitalized for five weeks for what was believed to be Lyme disease.
-By season’s end, however, there was a new diagnosis: multiple sclerosis.
+By season’s end, however, there was a new diagnosis: multiple sclerosis, as USA Today reports.

 Although Bayne was able to maintain most of his Xfinity Series schedule, he never drove more than half a season in the NASCAR Cup Series until 2015, when he moved to Roush Fenway Racing.
 Although Roush had more resources at its disposal than Wood Brothers did, Bayne never came close to matching the lightning-in-a-bottle start to his career.

 In 129 races over four seasons for Roush, Bayne’s entire body of work was 13 top-10 finishes.
 He was never higher than 22nd in the points standings.
-Demoted to part-time status midway through the 2018 season, Bayne was released by Roush at the end of the year.
+Demoted to part-time status midway through the 2018 season, Bayne was released by Roush at the end of the year, as NASCAR reports.